cgolda/sort-task/README.md

 ```

 ## Contact
-Thank you for the opportunity to perform this interview task.
-I am excited about the prospect of working at Northern Light.
-If you have any follow up questions for me, please contact me at the email or phone number on my resume.
+Thank you for the opportunity to work on this task.
+If you have any follow up questions for me, please contact me at the email or phone number previously provided.
 Thank you and have a nice week!